bdcliang/BDFlashObjects/README.md

 Windows .NET Frameworks 2.0+

 Usage:
-1.Complie the project and get the assembly
+1.Complie the project and get the assembly</br>
-2.chose from the toolbox
+2.chose from the toolbox</br>
-3.the drag the control ShockwaveFlash to your designer 4.load the flash
+3.the drag the control ShockwaveFlash to your designer</br>
+4.load the flash</br>
+5.other usage please refrence the ShockwaveFlash API